hyperledger-archives/grid-rfcs/0000-catalog.md

 **catalog actions:**
 * CatalogCreate - create a catalog and store it in state
 * CatalogUpdate - update a catalog in state
-* CatalogDelete - removes a catalog from state
+* *CatalogDelete - deletes a catalog from state and associated catalog_products

 **catalog_product actions:**
 * CatalogProductCreate - create a catalog_product and stores it in state
-* CatalogProductUpdate - updates a catalog_product in state
+* *CatalogProductUpdate - updates a catalog_product in state
-* CatalogProductDelete - removes a catalog_product from state
+* *CatalogProductDelete - delete a catalog_product from state

 **catalog_product operations:**
-* AddProductsToCatalog - adds catalog_product(s) specified by their product_id
-to the catalog (as a list)
-* RemoveProductsFromCatalog - removes catalog_product(s) from a catalog (as a list)
-* ActivateProduct - toggles the "status" of a catalog_product to an active state
+* *ActivateProduct - toggles the "status" of a catalog_product to an active state
-* DeactivateProduct - toggles the "status" of a catalog_product to an inactive state
+* *DeactivateProduct - toggles the "status" of a catalog_product to an inactive state
-* DiscontinueProduct - removes a catalog_product from all catalogs it's in
+* *DiscontinueProduct - toggles the "status" of a catalog_product to an discontinued state

-The catalog_product operations scope will be local and global.
-Meaning AddProductsToCatalog will support adding products to a single, multiple, or all catalogs that an organization has.
-Same idea RemoveProductsFromCatalog, ActivateProduct, DeactiveProduct.
+The catalog_product actions/operations will accept a parameter list of the catalogs the operation should be performed on.
+Meaning Activate, Deactivate, or Discontinue can be performed on a single, multiple, or all catalogs that an organization has.

+_The trailing `*` indicates the need to perform the action/operation across one or more locations in state._

 ## Permissions